 I find that I am still working on making a more realistic schedule, but even if the list is too long, it allows me to visualize how I see my time- mentally.

-- How do you make sure you accomplish things on your list?
+- How do you prioritise things on your to do list?

-- How should I write my to-do list?
+- How can I effectively stick to my to do list?